Demians12/FloWave-infrastructure/README.md

 # FloWave Infrastructure

-It is a set of hands-on practice of infrastructure code which intends to be reusable, scalable, testable, customizable, secure and well-documented.
-In a first momento, this repo works as base for the opensource project FloWave.
+It is a set of infrastructure code which intends to be reusable, scalable, testable, customizable, secure and well-documented.
+In a first moment, this repo works as base for the opensource project FloWave.
 It can used in other projects with the apropriate reference.

 # Getting Started
 To deploy the FloWave infrastructure, you will need to set up the following prerequisites: